 This guide from EduMed showcases 20 scholarship opportunities, many of which are geared toward students interested in health care professions, that can help make college more affordable.

 With more than 400,000 students representing 50 states and 124 countries, our campus is diverse, energetic, and constantly in motion.
 Become part of the Badger community both inside and out of the classroom.
-The possibilities are endless with over 900 student organizations; you have the ability to build a lifelong community of kinship and support.
+The possibilities are endless; you have the ability to build a lifelong community of kinship and support.

 In alignment with the UW-Madison's 2014 Diversity Framework, the Information Technology Academy (ITA) is an innovative pre-college initiative for diverse students in the state of Wisconsin.
 With programs in Madison, Lac du Flambeau, and Oneida, ITA's goal is to increase the enrollment rates of diverse students at the university.